Signs and Symptoms of Retinal Detachment

 Without immediate emergency care, a patient may suffer permanent vision damage or blindness.

-If you notice signs of retinal detachment, contact Retina Associates, PA, in Shawnee Mission, KS, Kansas City, Topeka, and nearby areas...
+If you notice signs of retinal detachment, contact Retina Associates, LLC, in Lenexa, KS, Kansas City, Topeka, and nearby areas...

 When to Seek Emergency Attention